FelipeEsteves007/FelipeEsteves007/README.md

 <h1 align="center">Felipe Esteves — Software Developer </h1>

 <p align="center">
-  I'm a Mobile Developer focused on building high-quality apps with <strong>Flutter</strong> and <strong>React Native</strong>.<br>
+  I'm a Mobile Developer focused on building high-quality apps with Flutter and React Native, and also experienced in Delphi for desktop and legacy system integration.
-  I'm passionate about creating practical and intuitive digital solutions, integrating well-structured code,<br>
-  beautiful UI/UX, and efficient logic to build apps that truly make a difference.
 </p>

 ---